casa0017-group7/casa0017-Assignment/README.md

 ## ------ insert here for other code -------

-## Conclusion

-The HTML page incorporates several external libraries and custom scripts to enable specific functionalities, such as Google Charts, Bootstrap components, jQuery, and Google Maps API integration.
-Additionally, custom styles are applied using external stylesheets.

 ## Additional Features

 - **Date and Region Selection:** Users can select specific dates and regions to view historical carbon intensity data.